-As an instructor in the Harvard Economics math camp in August 2019, I prepared notes to help with this problem.
-They are aimed at students who are familiar with abstract math, but have not taken (or may not remember) much abstract linear algebra or functional analysis.
+As an instructor in the Harvard Economics math camp in August 2019, I prepared notes to help fill in this background.
+They most useful if you have taken abstract math and the basics of linear algebra, but didn’t take (or don’t really remember) abstract linear algebra or functional analysis.

 They cover the following linear algebra topics:

 - Vector space preliminaries, including basis and dimension

 - Trace, determinant, and eigenvalues

 - Basic matrix decompositions: singular value and Cholesky

 These topics were chosen because they are the basic prerequisites of the Harvard first-year econometrics course.
 Other econometrics courses will use these topics differently.
 In addition, these notes do not replace a course in linear algebra: they have no proofs, few examples, and no computational details.